Gaisano Mall of Cebu

-The Gaisano Mall of Cebu, also known and branded as GMall of Cebu, is a super-regional mall in the Philippines, located at North Reclamation Area, a reclaimed area in Cebu City, Philippines.
+Gaisano Mall of Cebu (also known and branded as GMall of Cebu), is a super-regional mall in the Philippines, located at White Gold Center, North Reclamation Area, Cebu City, Philippines.
 The mall is owned and managed by Gaisano Malls, owned by DSG Sons Group, Inc. The mall is the group's first mall in Cebu and outside of Mindanao.

 The mall opened on the site of the former White Gold Club, which was closed in 2018 to give way for the mall.
 After four years of redevelopment, the new GMall of Cebu opened on December 1, 2022.